octokit/auth-oauth-user.js/README.md

 1. [GitHub APP user authentication token with expiring disabled](#github-app-user-authentication-token-with-expiring-disabled)
 1. [GitHub APP user authentication token with expiring enabled](#github-app-user-authentication-token-with-expiring-enabled)

+The differences are

+1. `scopes` is only present for OAuth Apps
+2. `refreshToken`, `expiresAt`, `refreshTokenExpiresAt` are only present for GitHub Apps, and only if token expiration is enabled

 ### OAuth APP authentication token

 <table width="100%">